Q. What do I need to know before entering the Narrows?

 Q. How far can I hike into the Narrows?

-A. Weather and water conditions permitting, there are three ways to hike the Narrows:
+A. The Narrows is a strenuous hike.
+Weather and water conditions permitting, there are three ways to hike the Narrows:

-(2) Through Day-hike = Hike downstream from Chamberlain's Ranch.
+(2) Top Down Day Hike - Hike downstream from Chamberlain's Ranch.
 This long all day hike requires a shuttle to the trailhead and a permit.

-(3) Overnight Hike = Hike downstream from Chamberlain's Ranch.
-This two-day hike requires a shuttle to the trailhead and a permit.
+(3) Top Down Overnight Hike - Hike downstream from Chamberlain's Ranch.
+This two-day hike requires a shuttle to the trailhead and a permit for a wilderness campsite.
 Maximum stay is one night.
 Fires are not allowed.

 Other necessary equipment: